GivinOne of the most counter-intuitive strategies to land more clients and earn more money in your business is by giving away free stuff.

 Now, in your research efforts, if you come across a book and a blog on the same topic, which will you check out?
 Probably the blog, right?
 It’s because you don’t need to spend time or money accessing the book, even if the book is larger with more in-depth knowledge.
 Unless, of course, that book is being offered at no cost!

-By providing free content, you’re showcasing your experience and expertise on your topic, so when your potential client is ready to buy, your name is the first to come to mind.
+By giving away free stuff — that is, providing free content to your visitors — you’re showcasing your experience and expertise on your topic, so when your potential client is ready to buy, your name is the first to come to mind.

 2 | Build Your KLT Factor